JoeKearey/Bodz-presentation-view-/README.md

 -Easily book transport and stays through Booking.com and Omio integrations.
 -Simplify guest and vendor coordination, making event and holiday planning hassle-free.

-INTEGRATION OF OMIO:
+INTEGRATION OF Skyscanner:
-In the Bodz Holiday Planning module, we will add direct Omio travel links.
+In the Bodz Holiday Planning module, we will add direct Skyscanner travel links.
 Users can:

 -Click the Omio button to search for travel options -Find transport solutions for their planned holiday destinations